sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - app-guide/1000 - color.md

-Light yellow box
+Dotted yellow box
 ===

-***Light yellow boxes*** represent discarded anchor data, for example for queries that return null.
+***Dotted yellow boxes*** represent discarded anchor data, for example for queries that return null.

 In the following image, there are two filtered out "python" strings surrounded by light yellow boxes.
 Sensible filters out the strings because they don't meet the Label method's proximity requirements: